Dariarty/Calculator_Qt/README.md

 - [x] Design a GUI
 - [x] Add Basic Functionality to calculate math expressions
-- [ ] Develop a Mathematic Expression Parser in C++ to use in an app
+- [ ] Switch to a different calculation method, such as QJSEngine or C++ math parser
 - [ ] Publish first release
 - [ ] Add tab with calculations history
 - [ ] Improve Display's visibility by switching to multiline layout and allowing vertical scrolling